 Although the horse didn’t inspire Kitty when he was trotted up, she continued the viewing.

-Kitty had a syndicate of owners in mind – Diana Bown, Sally Eyre, Samantha Wilson and Sally Lloyd-Baker – and once he’d been vetted, the purchase was completed.
+Kitty had a syndicate of owners in mind – Diana Bown, Sally Eyre (who has since sadly died), Samantha Wilson and Sally Lloyd-Baker – and once he’d been vetted, the purchase was completed.

 “We’ve had an awful lot of fun with him since – he’s quite a character and he’s good at bucking you off.
-He’s still got that streak in him when he wants, but on the whole he’s a very special horse to have in the yard,” she says.
+He’s still got that streak in him when he wants, but on the whole he’s a very special horse to have in the yard,” said Kitty.

 You might also be interested in:

 Horse & Hound magazine, out every Thursday, is packed with all the latest news and reports, as well as interviews, specials, nostalgia, vet and training advice.
 Find how you can enjoy the magazine delivered to your door every week, plus options to upgrade your subscription to access our online service that brings you breaking news and reports as well as other benefits.